IDT-ITI/Text-XAI-Video-Summaries/README.md

 ## Producing explanations
 <div align="justify">

-To produce visual and text explanations, and faithfulness and plausibility scores of the SumMe and TVSum videos, please execute the following commands:
+To produce visual and textual explanations for the videos of the SumMe and TVSum datasets, and compute faithfulness and plausibility scores for these explanations, please run the following command:
 ```
 bash explain.sh
 ```

-For each video in the datasets, this command will:
+For each video in these datasets, this command:
-- create a new folder (if it does not already exist) in the directory where the video is stored
+- creates a new folder (if it does not already exist) in the directory where the video is stored
-- extract deep features and define the shots of the video, and store them in h5 and txt files, accordingly (if the files containing these data do not already exist)
+- extracts deep features from the video frames and identifies the shots of the video, and stores the obtained data in h5 and txt files, respectively (if the files containing these data do not already exist)
-- create a subfolder, named **explanation** with the following information:
+- creates a subfolder, named **explanation** with the following information:
-  - explanation_and_top_fragments.txt: contains the top fragments (default=3) for each XAI method and the top summary fragments
+  - explanation_and_top_fragments.txt: contains the selected video fragments (default = 3) by each explanation method as well as the fragments (default = 3) of the video summary
-  - fragments_explanation.txt: contains the ranges of the top- and bottom- scoring explanation fragments for each XAI method
+  - fragments_explanation.txt: contains the ranges of the top- and bottom- scoring video fragments by each explanation method **TO BE UPDATED**
-  - fragments_explanation_evaluation_metrics.csv: contains the scores of the metric Disc+ for each XAI method for each manner (one-by-one or sequentially (batch) )
+  - fragments_explanation_evaluation_metrics.csv: contains the computed Disc+ scores for each XAI method for each manner (one-by-one or sequentially (batch)) **TO BE UPDATED**
-  - indexes.csv: contains the indices of the explanation fragments for each XAI method
+  - indexes.csv: contains the indices of the explanation fragments for each XAI method **TO BE UPDATED**

 For an individual video run:
 ```